-Lancaster Arts is honoured and delighted to be able to bring back the renowned Brodsky Quartet, last heard in the Great Hall in 2017.
+Lancaster Arts is honoured and incredibly delighted to finally be able to bring back the renowned Brodsky Quartet on Tuesday 28th September, last heard in the Great Hall in 2017.
+After having to postpone this concert, originally programmed to end our Summer Season on the 30th of June, this long-awaited evening of music is sure to be worth the wait!

 Bach: Sonata for Solo Violin in C major (arr.
 Paul Cassidy)